KastnerRG/Read_the_docs/docs/project2.rst

 * `cordic.zip <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/cordic.zip?raw=true>`_

-The provided zip file has a number of subfolders and files corresponding to the different parts of the phase detector.
+The provided zip file has a number of subfolders and files related to implementing the CORDIC.
 This contains the documents necessary to build the project.
-You will start from HLS folder to design your phase detector using Vivado HLS.
+You will start from HLS folder to design a CORDIC using Vivado HLS.
 Use the provided script.tcl to create your project.

 * HLS \ cordic folder: